For the past four years, I've encountered a lot of clichés about the Swiss: that they are boring, rich, and xenophobic.

 Made in Switzerland

 Just like for citizens, goods don’t have to be 100 percent Swiss to have the appellation.
-A legislation in 2017 determined the portion which actually has to come from Switzerland: 60 percent of industrial products, 80 percent of food products and 100 percent agriculture goods.
+Legislation in 2017 determined the portion which actually has to come from Switzerland: 60 percent of industrial products, 80 percent of food products, and 100 percent agriculture goods.